1st Note

 AP-470 vs DP 340G

-The AP-470 scores higher in Touch Reality, while the DP 340G edges ahead in Night Practice.
+The AP-470 scores higher in piano-like touch, while the DP 340G is stronger in quiet practice.
 The AP-470 costs $499 less.
-Choose the AP-470 if you prioritize realistic touch.
+Choose the AP-470 if piano-like touch matters most.

 AP-470 vs YDP-165

-The YDP-165 edges ahead in Beginner.
+the YDP-165 is stronger in beginner support.
 The AP-470 costs $99 less.
-Choose the YDP-165 if you prioritize beginner-friendly features.
+Choose the YDP-165 if beginner-friendly features matters most.

 Yamaha YDP-165 →